Seravo/docs/_posts/2019-03-22-wordpress-network.md

 - subsite a.example.com, domain alias example.net
 - subsite b.example.com, domain alias example.org

-If is possible to mix different domains and folder structures and the WordPress Network will initially look like it is working, but later reveal severe bugs like authentication issues and redirect loops.
+It is possible to mix different domains and folder structures and the WordPress Network will initially look like it is working, but later reveal severe bugs like authentication issues and redirect loops.
 The most robust structure is not to mix different domains and folders, but use a clean setup like the example above.

 ## Subfolder installation in subfolder